charleneostang/charleneostang.github.io/projects.md

   * Cross-talk between the Integrated Stress Response and BMP signalling across mice and *Drosophila* cell lines

 <!---
+* Applying insights from Negotiation Mastery & Healthcare Economics with Harvard Business School Online
+* Implementing Strategic Selling principles from Miller Heiman at Cyted
+* Refining Go-To-Market strategies as a Fellow at the [Product Marketing Alliance](https://www.productmarketingalliance.com)

 In 2021/22 I also:
 * Proof-of-concept validation for a side-venture at the intersection of synthetic XNA biology and cancer immunotherapeutics
 * Community building as Director of Alumni Development & Engagement at the Global Biotech Revolution